 Robert G. Vizza

-While at Dartmouth College, Mr. Vizza was the President of the Nathan Smith Society for Pre-Health Professionals (pre-med/dental/veterinary students).
-He served as the Editor in Chief of Res Gestae, the St. John’s University School of Law yearbook.
-A father of three, Bob also makes and restores guitars (luthiery) and coaches CYO Track & Field.
+While at Dartmouth College, Mr. Vizza was the President of the Nathan Smith Society for Pre-Health Professionals.
+Mr. Vizza later served as the Editor in Chief of Res Gestae while at St. John’s University School of Law.

 Representative decisions include the following:

 Xie v New York City Heath and Hosps.
 Corp.:

 The Appellate Division affirmed an order granting summary judgment where plaintiff amended their bill of particulars in response to our summary judgment motion.
 On the bill of particulars issue, this case moves the needle a bit in terms of making good law for defendants in personal injury cases.
 The bright line, after which further amendment of the bill of particulars requires a court order, used to be the filing of a note of issue.
 In this case, plaintiff had not yet filed the note of issue when the summary judgment motion practice ensued.
 We argued that because plaintiff agreed discovery was complete, the same limitation should apply.
 The court tacitly agreed with our position and refused to consider the amended bill of particulars served for the first time in response to a summary judgment motion.

 The Appellate Division reversed the trial court and allowed the defendant nursing home to enforce the mandatory arbitration clause in the admission agreement, agreeing with our position that federal law preempts state law provisions that attempt to prohibit the use of arbitration clauses in that setting.